AdamHarries/Gideon-Soliloquy/Character2.md

     - 10 darts

 Monk things:
+    (See PHB for details on regaining ki)
-    Unarmored defense: when wearing no armor & no shield, AC = 10 + dex modifier + wisdom bonus Ki uses:
+    Unarmored defense: when wearing no armor & no shield, AC = 10 + dex modifier + wisdom bonus Ki save DC = 8 + proficiency bonus + wisdom modifier
+    Ki uses:
         Flurry of blows: After taking the attack action, spend 1 ki point to make two unarmed strikes (bonus action) Patient defense: Spend 1 ki point to take the dodge action as a bonus action on your turn